-• Arrive at the airport 1 hour before a domestic flight and 2 hours before an international flight; if you show up late, tell an airline employee and he or she will probably whisk you to the front of the line.

-- Beat the ticket-counter lines by using airport electronic kiosks or even online check-in from your home computer, from where you can print out boarding passes in advance.
+- Arrive at the airport 1 hour before a domestic flight and 2 hours before an international flight; if you show up late, tell an airline employee and he or she will probably whisk you to the front of the line. - Beat the ticket-counter lines by using airport electronic kiosks or check in online, and print out your boarding passes at home before you leave for the airport.
 Curbside check-in is also a good way to avoid lines. - Bring a current, government-issued photo ID such as a driver's license or passport.
-Children under 18 do not need government-issued photo IDs for flights within the U.S., but they do for international flights. - Speed up security by removing your jacket and shoes before you're screened.
+Children 17 and under do not need government-issued photo IDs for flights within the U.S., but they do for international flights. - Speed up security by removing your jacket and shoes before you're screened.

+Remember that laptop computers go in their own bin.
 In addition, remove metal objects such as big belt buckles.
-If you've got metallic body parts, a note from your doctor can prevent a long chat with the security screeners. - Use a TSA-approved lock for your checked luggage.
-Look for Travel Sentry certified locks at luggage or travel shops and Brookstone stores (or online at www.brookstone.com).
+If you've got an internal pin or a plate, ask your doctor to give you a note of verification that you can show screeners.

+Use a TSA-approved lock for your checked luggage.
+Look for Travel Sentry-certified locks at luggage or travel shops and Brookstone stores (or online at www.brookstone.com).